wm1/MsiDump/Readme.txt

 MsiDumpCab
 Extract files out of .msi package

-Sometimes you want the content of a Windows Installer (.msi) package without actually installing it...
+Sometimes you want the content of a Windows Installer (.msi) package without actually installing it.
+Here comes MsiDumpCab.exe with friendly UI like WinZip; or use the command line version (MsiDump.exe)

-Here comes MsiDumpCab.exe with friendly UI like WinZip; or use the command line version (MsiDump.exe).
+Usage 1:

-Writing your own UI is easy: the interface between UI and backend is published in MsiDumpPublic.h (in the source tree), and you can take MsiDump.cpp as a starting point.
+  MsiDumpCab.exe [msiFile]

-Usage:
+Usage 2:
   MsiDump.exe command [options] msiFile [path_to_extract]

   commands: